 Find Out Where to Buy Ladybugs

 The good news is, if you are unable to attract ladybugs in your garden you can always buy them.
-It may seem odd to some who have considered buying bugs, but its quite common in the gardening community.
+It may seem odd to some who have considered buying bugs, but it is quite common in the gardening community.

 The only thing you need to know now is where to buy ladybugs.
 Just like pretty much everything else, ladybugs can be bought online.
 There are several websites that you can visit to compare prices.
 Home Depot, Amazon and Gardens Alive are just a few of the sources to buy ladybugs.